-The following article is a guest post submitted by our friends at Employee Scheduling Software provider, Humanity.
+The following article on buying used restaurant equipment is a guest post our friends at Humanity.

 Now you have to fill it with equipment that will actually enable you to cook – not a minor detail, is it?
 As with most other businesses, leasing equipment is an option, but when it comes to restaurant equipment, buying usually makes more sense in terms of costs in the long run.